Menu

 , | The Office of Dr. Vincent Hung

-The first is about the success of the operation and whether all of the cancer will be removed.
+Whenever a patient undergoes skin cancer removal surgery, many worries can go through their minds.
+One of the first is about the success of the operation and whether all of the cancer will be removed.

 Close-up shot of a bald man with his hand on his head

-Many people worry that they will be forever bald after Mohs surgery, unable to grow any hair whatsoever.
+Many worry that they will be forever bald after Mohs surgery, unable to grow hair.
 Unfortunately, whether you will have permanent hair loss issues after skin cancer removal on your head is not an easy Yes or No answer.

 What Is the Most Common Skin Cancer Removal Method?

-Mohs surgery is the most common and successful procedure for removing skin cancer while doing as little harm to your body and aesthetics as possible.
+Medical science has come a long way in successfully treating skin cancer.
+Mohs surgery is now the most common procedure for removing skin cancer while causing as little aesthetic harm as possible.

 What Are the Methods for Repairing the Scalp After Skin Cancer Removal?

-During Mohs surgery, your surgeon will remove as much of the cancerous tissue and skin needed to make sure that you are cancer-free.
+During Mohs surgery, your surgeon will remove as much of the cancerous tissue and skin as needed to make sure that you are cancer-free.
 While it is best to let the skin of the scalp heal itself naturally, this is not always possible.

-Sometimes, skin reconstruction is necessary, especially if the surgical site was deep or large.
-If this is the case, there are two methods for repairing the scalp.
-The extent of the cancerous area (size of the cancer) plays a part in which method of repair is best for you.
+Sometimes, skin reconstruction is necessary, especially if the surgical site is large or deep.
+In this case, there are two methods for repairing the scalp.
+The extent of the cancerous area (size of the cancer) plays a part in which repair method is best for you.

 Skin Flap

-A skin flap is used if the follicles were removed, but the skin cancer is contained to a smaller area on the head.
+A skin flap is used if the follicles are removed, but the skin cancer is contained to a smaller area on the head.
 A skin flap uses the tissue surrounding the Mohs surgery site to cover the surgical area and heal.

-This often allows for a smoother healing surface with similar coloration and texture and less chance of scar contracture (shrinking).
+This technique often allows for a smoother healing surface with similar coloration and texture and less chance of scar contracture (shrinking).
 This method preserves as many hair follicles as possible, though the pattern of the hair will change.

 Skin Graft